 Gas turbine research facilities

-The NRC Aerospace Research Centre's gas turbine facilities deliver advanced technology solutions to the Aerospace and Energy sectors through multiple NRC aerospace and energy programs, both in civilian and military applications.
+The Aerospace Research Centre's gas turbine facilities deliver advanced technology solutions to the aerospace and energy sectors through multiple NRC aerospace and energy programs, both in civilian and military applications.

 Our nationally unique facilities, expertise, and technology risk management capabilities help both aircraft and industrial gas turbine engine OEMs, component suppliers and system integrators to develop and maintain a globally competitive position in their respective markets, developing and validating technologies to meet ever-stringent environmental, safety, cost-reduction, performance, and fuel flexibility requirements.